THEGUYSthataresop/THEGUYSthataresop.github.io/README.md

     "Jump In For The Money I Learned Fast When I Joined You Can't Immediately Go For Money", "It Don't Work Like That, You Need To Have A Pretty Solid Executor Or Even A Custom Dll Before You Should Do Ads Cause Then There Is A Reason To Go Through The     Ad For It", "Even I Could Wrote Some Shit Better",
-    "Its Autistic And I'm Not But You Appear To Be"
+    "Its Autistic And I'm Not But You Appear To Be", "Mfer You Can't Even Spell How Old Are You Lmao"
     ]
     var chosen = array[Math.floor(Math.random()*array.length)];